-Sian is currently Director of Studies for four PhD students and a supervisor for a further two PhD students in the following areas:
+Sian is currently Director of Studies for five PhD students and a supervisor for a further three PhD students in the following areas:

 - The pedagogical potential of participatory art-practices

-- The role of the artist-run space play in addressing and forming publics
+- “What role can the artist - run space play in addressing and forming publics?